tolgacatak17/PinballMachine/README.md

 3. Ensure modularity and sustainability in design for easy transportation and low cost.
 4. Implement a scoring system and gameplay logic with Arduino.
 5. Install the pinball machine in the department building for use after completion.

+---

+## Repository Structure

+The repository is organized as follows:

+1. **`code/`**: Contains the Arduino scripts used for controlling the pinball machine's functionality.

+2. **`figures/`**: Includes images, CAD illustrations, and visualizations of the pinball machine.

+3. **`report/`**: Contains the detailed project report explaining the mechanical, electrical, and software designs, along with the implementation and analysis.

+4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for understanding and replicating the design.